, ,

 Watson did not clarify which lawyer she was referring to or when the review took place.

-The order to file responses does not necessarily mean the case will go to trial before Tuesday, but Karas believes it’s a sign of the court’s plans.
+The order to file responses doesn’t necessarily mean the Supreme Court will take up the case before Tuesday, but Karas said he believes it’s a sign of the court’s plans.

 “They went ahead and gave us 28 hours to file legal briefs, and I don’t believe that the justices on the court would’ve done that if they didn’t intend to hear the case,” Karas said.